EwD-Project/EwD-Public/Reading_Rules.md

    \* The first Scenario (initial “k” before “n”) is actually a case of this one, but it's treated separately due to its commonness.

+## Conclusion

+You have now completed the EwD Reading Rules, equipping you with essential skills to navigate English pronunciation with the help of diacritics.
+As a next step, consider delving into our **English Vowels Guide**, which offers an in-depth exploration of vowel phonemes and their roles in clear and accurate pronunciation.

+Alternatively, if you already possess a solid understanding of English vowels, you could proceed to reading our **Diacritics Guide**.
+This document provides detailed information on each diacritical mark, helping you to apply them effectively in reading.

+Both guides are valuable resources that complement the knowledge gained here, supporting your continued progress in mastering English pronunciation through the EwD system.
+Choose the guide that _aligns with your immediate learning goals_, and keep advancing towards greater fluency and understanding.

 ## Notes

 <ol>